-The Type 88 was used only on two submarines in single mountings.
+The Type 88 was a submarine weapon which was not widely used.
 The very similar Type 89 was the first Japanese AAA weapon designed for the purpose and was used on most World War II warships of cruiser size and larger as well as on small destroyers and some auxiliaries.
 During rebuilds during the 1930s the Type 89 was used to replace many of the older 8 cm/40 (3") 41st Year Type, 8 cm/40 (3") 3rd Year Type and 12 cm/45 (4.7") 10th Year Type AA guns which had armed capital ships and cruisers completed before 1932.
 During the war many ships had these guns added during refits and repairs in an effort to improve their AA defense.

 The Type 89 prototype was proved in 1931 and adopted for service use on 6 February 1932.

 The Japanese considered the Type 89 to be a good AAA weapon and it had a fast rate of fire and good elevation and training speeds, especially on the later Mods.
 Its primary shortcoming was a relatively low muzzle velocity and thus a short range and low AA ceiling.
 Used a spring rammer cocked by the recoil, similar to other Japanese AAA weapons.

 These weapons were of simple construction with autofretted monobloc barrels and breech rings and used horizontal sliding breech-blocks.
 Total production of Type 89 guns amounted to 1,306 guns, with 836 being manufactured between 1941 and 1945.
 Of these, 362 were mounted ashore, including 96 in the Yokosuka area and 54 in the Kure area.

 Unless otherwise specified, the data that follows is for the Type 89.